mathias82/kafka-schema-registry-spring-demo/README.md

 3. The **consumer** listens to the `users.v1` topic, deserializes Avro messages and maps them to a JPA `UserEntity`.
 It persists each user to the `users.contact` table in PostgreSQL.

 This separation of concerns ensures loose coupling between services and safe schema evolution.
+The architecture represents a typical event-driven microservice using Kafka, Schema Registry and a relational database.

 ---